Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: The exacerbated problem: applying quantum physics to the early universe

-Next we turn to consider a particular account that which we consider representative of the views held by the large class of colleagues in the filed who believe that there is no problem with the inflationary account of the quantum origin of cosmic structure.
-The objective is to illustrate in that concrete example the serious problems that, often ignored, lie behind those views.
+Next, we turn to consider a particular account which, as we already indicted, we consider representative of a widespread view held in the field of inflationary cosmology, and which can be characterized by the idea that there is no problem with the inflationary account of the quantum origin of cosmic structure.
+The objective here is to illustrate in the concrete example offered in that account, the serious problems that, often ignored, lie behind those views.